Digital Product Development Glossary

 The “backend" refers to the behind-the-scenes brains of an app.
 While the front end is what a user sees when they launch your app, the backend is what technically powers it.
 This would include things like your app’s API, CMS, and databases.

-A CMS is a catch-all term for a platform which allows you to update your website or app from a central location.
+A CMS is a platform which allows you to dynamically update your website or app.

 If you made an app which displays the news, you would use a CMS to add a new article into the app.
 The CMS would then store that information in the backend, and your app would read the backend to grab your latest article.